shushen/dpdk-ovs/docs/06_Known_Issues.md

 * Some Intel® DPDK dpif unit tests create files in `/tmp`.
 These are not always removed after iterations of the tests, causing subsequent tests to fail.
 These should be deleted manually in this case.

+* Port deletion in the datapath is not fully supported.

 ______

 ## Intel® DPDK vSwitch Sample Guest Application